-- [3] The Appellant was working simultaneously for two different provincial health authorities.
-She was employed as a casual registered nurse.
-She quit her job at the X Authority in September 2021, and moved to be with her spouse.
-She continued working as a casual employee with the Y Authority until she was put on unpaid leave (suspended) and then dismissed from her job. - [4] In the termination letter, the employer states the Appellant was repeatedly advised of the requirements to be vaccinated against COIVD-19 to work from October 26, 2021, onward; based on the Provincial Health Order (PHO).
-When she failed to disclose that she was fully vaccinated against COVID-19, the employer suspended and then let her go.
-Even though the Appellant does not dispute this happened, she says that going against the PHO is not misconduct. - [5] The Commission accepted the employer's reason for the suspension and dismissal, as set out in the termination letter.
+- [3] The Appellant was working as a casual employee for a provincial health authority.
+She bid on shifts based on her seniority and regularly worked up to 36 hours per week.
+She was put on unpaid leave (suspended) and then dismissed from her job. - [4] The Appellant's employer says she was suspended and then let go because she did not comply with the COVID-19 vaccination policy mandated by the Provincial Health Order (PHO).
+She refused to get vaccinated.
+Even though the Appellant does not dispute this happened, she says that going against the PHO is not misconduct. - [5] The Commission accepted the employer's reason for the suspension and dismissal.
 The Commission decided the Appellant was suspended and lost her job because of misconduct.
-Because of this, the Commission decided the Appellant was not entitled to receive EI benefits. - [6] The Appellant disagrees with the Commission's decision to deny her El benefits.
+Because of this, the Commission decided the Appellant was not entitled to receive EI benefits. - [6] The Appellant disagrees with the Commission's decision to deny her EI benefits.
 She appealed to the Social Security Tribunal (Tribunal) General Division.
 She says her employer did not have a policy.
+Rather, her employer was legally required to follow the PHO.
 She argued that her refusal to get vaccinated against COVID-19 is not misconduct.

-1 See sections 30 and 31 of the Employment Insurance Act (Act).
+&lt;sup>1 See sections 30 and 31 of the Employment Insurance Act (Act).